Partnership Ref.: |

 Background: Melvin has studied theology, social work, management, discipleship and missions in the UK, Jamaica and Zambia.
 He has been in ministry for a long time, doing church planting and pastoral work in remote parts of Zambia.

-Family: Veronica is an agriculturalist by profession, but has also done management studies as well as psycho-social counselling.
+Family: Veronica is an agriculturalist by profession but has also done management studies as well as psycho-social counselling.
 They have six children of whom two are adopted, Bertha, Marien, Bwalya, Natasha, Joshua and their youngest son Blessed.
-Melvin and his family have been with Pro Christo since it's inception.
+Melvin and his family have been with Pro Christo since its inception.

-Position: Director of Pro Christo / OM Zambia
+Position: Director OM Zambia

 Operation Mobilisation is a bible based ‘faith’ movement committed to world evangelism.